 Meanwhile, agent burnout is on the rise.
 IT teams spend 60–70% of their time on routine tasks, which limits their ability to handle complex issues and affects overall service quality.

-Slow response times mean even faqs or simple troubleshooting wait in queues.
-The lack of integration with collaboration tools like Slack reduces scalability and drags down customer satisfaction.
+Slow response times mean even FAQs or simple troubleshooting requests wait in queues.
+The lack of integration with collaboration tools like Slack reduces scalability and lowers customer satisfaction.

-Modern AI-driven Slack ticketing systems solve these challenges by embedding support directly where employees already work, minimizing customer friction and increasing service quality.
+Modern AI-driven Slack ticketing systems solve these challenges by embedding support where employees already work, reducing friction and improving service quality.

 The pattern that stands out is visibility.
 When requests, decisions, and status live in the same Slack thread, people know what is happening without chasing updates.
 Portals can work for long forms or external submitters, but internal day-to-day support runs better where conversations already happen.